How to Become an Automotive Service Technician or Mechanic

 Physical strength.
 Service technicians must sometimes lift and maneuver heavy parts such as engines and body panels.

 Troubleshooting skills.
-Service technicians must be able to use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems.
+Service technicians use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems.
 They must be familiar with electronic control systems and the appropriate tools needed to fix and maintain them.